urbit/azimuth/docs/constitution.md

 ### Adopt

 **Interface:**
-`adopt(uint16 _parent, uint32 _child)`
+`adopt(uint32 _sponsor, uint32 _child)`

 **Description:**
 Accept an escaping ship.

 **Requirements:**
-- The caller must be the owner of the parent ship.
+- The caller must be the owner of the sponsor ship.
-- The parent ship must be the child's chosen escape.
+- The sponsor ship must be the child's chosen escape.

 **Result:**
-- Sets the child's parent to be the parent ship.
+- Sets the child's sponsor to be the sponsor ship.
 - Deactivates the child's escape.

 ### Reject

 **Interface:**
-`reject(uint16 _parent, uint32 _child)`
+`reject(uint32 _sponsor, uint32 _child)`

 **Description:**
 Reject an escaping ship.

 **Requirements:**
-- The caller must be the owner of the parent ship.
+- The caller must be the owner of the sponsor ship.
-- The parent ship must be the child's currently active escape.
+- The sponsor ship must be the child's currently active escape.

 **Result:**
 Deactivates the child's escape.